 - Club: A question about beliefs

-The three sets are aimed at three different age groups; primary, secondary and 16+ with the focus and wording of the questions modified to suit the intended audience.
+The two sets are aimed at two different age groups; secondary and 16+ with the focus and wording of the questions modified to suit the intended audience.

 As a standard set of cards, these are great for playing all the usual games you might play with young people, as well as building card houses and even learning the odd trick or two.
 Start a game with your young people and let the discussion flow as the questions catch their attention.